wolfvictorOSI/Edge-Data-Store-Docs/V1/Overview/ModbusQuickStart.md

 # Modbus TCP EDS adapter quick start

-This topic provides quick start instructions for setting up the Modbus TCP EDS adapter.
-You can add a single Modbus TCP EDS adapter during Edge Data Store installation.
-If you want multiple Modbus TCP EDS adapters, see [Edge Data Store Configuration](xref:EdgeDataStoreConfiguration) for adding a new component to Edge Data Store.
+This topic provides quick start instructions for setting up the EDS Modbus TCP adapter.
+You can add a single EDS Modbus TCP adapter during Edge Data Store installation.
+You can add a single EDS Modbus TCP adapter during [Edge Data Store installation](xref:InstallEdgeDataStore).

 The examples here use curl, a commonly available tool on both Windows and Linux, and command line commands.
 You can use the same operations with any programming language or tool that supports making REST calls.
 You can also accomplish data retrieval steps (GET commands) using a browser, if available on your device.

-The following diagram depicts the data flow of a single Modbus TCP EDS adapter:
+The following diagram depicts the data flow of a single EDS Modbus TCP adapter:

 ![EDS Modbus TCP](https://osisoft.github.io/Edge-Data-Store-Docs/V1/images/EDSModbusTCP.jpg "EDS Modbus TCP")